 Magnolia doesn’t compete with its partners.
 We don’t do project implementations – they do.
 That is why we have a rapidly growing partner network and a lot of trust between the implementation partner, us and our clients.
 It is a nice separation of concerns that is beneficial for our customers and our partners.

 Technically, Magnolia 5 is the world’s first major CMS that has been rethought from the ground up to work on tablets as well as desktops.
 This opens up new horizons for its deployment for our customers, like its use for field services and intranet apps.
 We also happen to sport the world’s best Spring framework integration, something our high end customers benefit greatly from in their need to bring business logic & applications to the web, for instance in the travel, finance or telecoms industry.

-Magnolia also has a technological advantage by providing a sophisticated best practise templating framework called STK (http://www.magnolia-cms.com/stk) which reduces project risk and speeds up implementation time.
-It allows pixel perfect sites both on mobile and desktop and is the reason many large enterprises see a very low TCO in their projects.
+Magnolia also has a technological advantage by providing a sophisticated best practice templating framework called STK (http://www.magnolia-cms.com/stk) which reduces project risk and speeds up implementation time.
+It allows pixel-perfect sites both on mobile and desktop and is the reason many large enterprises see a very low TCO in their projects.